Downward transference of mice and universality of local core models: Introduction

 A well-known example which illustrates the situation where $\mbfV$ is not a generic extension of $\mbfM$ is the following: The model $\mbfM$ is obtained as an ultrapower of $\mbfV$ via some extender in $\mbfV$.
-Then $\mbfK^{\mbfM}$ is distinct from $\mbfK$, yet $\mbfK^{\mbfM}$ is a normal iterate of $\mbfK$; notice that the hypothesis of the above corollary is satisfied here, as $\delta$ can be taken to be the cardinal successor of any singular strong limit cardinal of sufficiently high cofinality.
-In this case $\delta^{+\mbfM}=\delta^+$ which guarantees that $\ptm_\delta(\delta^+)\cap\mbfM$ is stationary in $\mbfV$.
+Then $\mbfK^{\mbfM}$ is distinct from $\mbfK$, yet, if for instance $0^{\P}$ does not exist, $\mbfK^{\mbfM}$ is a normal iterate of $\mbfK$; see again Zeman~\cite{imlc}.
+Notice that the hypothesis of the above corollary is satisfied here, as $\delta$ can be taken to be the cardinal successor of any singular strong limit cardinal of sufficiently high cofinality, assuming there is no proper class inner model with a Woodin cardinal.
+In this case $\delta^{+\mbfM}=\delta^+$ which guarantees that $S_\delta$ is stationary in $\mbfV$ by Lemma~\ref{lem:isstat-gen}.
 Thus, the situation just described is an instance of Corollary~\ref{c0.1}.

-It is well-known that if there is an inner model with a strong cardinal then the conclusion in Corollary \ref{c0.1}.(b) is no longer true, that is, it may happen that $\mbfK^{\mbfM}$ is strictly below $\mbfK$ in the Dodd-Jensen pre-well-ordering, yet $\mbfM$ computes cardinal successors correctly for proper class many regular cardinals in $\mbfV$.
+It is well-known that if there is an inner model with a strong cardinal then the conclusion in Corollary \ref{c0.1}(b) is no longer true, that is, it may happen that $\mbfK^{\mbfM}$ is strictly below $\mbfK$ in the Dodd-Jensen pre-well-ordering, yet $\mbfM$ computes cardinal successors correctly for proper class many regular cardinals in $\mbfV$.
 This example is essentially described in Steel \cite[\S 3]{cmip}: It suffices to let $\mbfV$ be the minimal iterable proper class extender model with one strong cardinal, say $\kappa$, and construct a linear iteration of length $\On$ by iteratively applying sufficiently large extenders on the images of the extender sequence of $\mbfV$.
 Then let $\mbfM$ be the initial segment of the resulting direct limit of ordinal length.
 We described this example here because it also shows that we cannot expect to prove universality of $\mbfK^{\mbfM}$ with respect to proper class extender models in $\mbfV$ once $\mbfV$ sees proper class inner models with strong cardinals.
 In the example just described, $\mbfV$ sees a proper class inner model with a strong cardinal, namely itself, but $\mbfM$ does not see any such inner model.